canturan10/canturan10/README.md

 I am currently working as a `Machine Learning Engineer` at `TURK AI`

-I graduated from the `Computer Engineering` Department of the Turkish Aeronautical Association as an `Honorary Student`.
+I graduated from the `Computer Engineering` Department of the University of the Turkish Aeronautical Association as an `Honorary Student`.

 I have `ranked` projects in different events and competitions.